Purdue Pharma exit plan gains steam with OK from more states

 Purdue sought bankruptcy protection in 2019 as a way to settle about 3,000 lawsuits it faced from state and local governments and other entities.
 They claimed the company’s continued marketing of its powerful prescription painkiller contributed to a crisis that has been linked to nearly 500,000 deaths in the U.S. over the last two decades.

-The court filing came from a mediator appointed by the bankruptcy court and shows that members of the wealthy Sackler family who own Purdue agreed to increase their cash contribution to the settlement by $50 million.
+The court filing came from a mediator appointed by the bankruptcy court and shows that members of the Sackler family agreed to increase their cash contribution to the settlement by $50 million.
 They also will allow $175 million held in Sackler family charities to go toward abating the crisis.

 In all, Sackler family members are contributing $4.5 billion in cash and assets in the charitable funds toward the settlement.
 They are not admitting any wrongdoing and no court has found any by a family member.